 Matterport, Inc., together with its subsidiaries ("Matterport" or the "Company"), is leading the digitization and datafication of the built world.
 Matterport's pioneering technology has set the standard for digitizing, accessing and managing buildings, spaces and places online.
-Matterport's platform comprising innovative software, spatial data-driven data science, and 3D capture technology has broken down the barriers that have kept the largest asset class in the world, buildings and physical spaces, offline and underutilized for so long.
+Matterport's platform, comprised of innovative software, spatial data-driven data science, and 3D capture technology, has broken down the barriers that have kept the largest asset class in the world, buildings and physical spaces, offline and underutilized for so long.
 The Company was incorporated in the state of Delaware in 2011.
 The Company is headquartered at Sunnyvale, California.

-On July 22, 2021 (the "Closing Date"), the Company consummated the merger (collectively with the other transactions described in the Merger Agreement, the "Merger", "Closing", or "Transactions") pursuant to an Agreement and Plan of Merger, dated February 7, 2021 (the "Merger Agreement"), by and among the Company (formerly known as Gores Holdings VI, Inc.), the pre-Merger Matterport, Inc. (now known as Matterport Operating, LLC) ("Legacy Matterport"), Maker Merger Sub, Inc. ("First Merger Sub"), a direct, wholly owned subsidiary of the Company, and Maker Merger Sub II, LLC ("Second Merger Sub"), a direct, wholly owned subsidiary of the Company, pursuant to which First Merger Sub merged with and into Legacy Matterport, with Legacy Matterport continuing as the surviving corporation (the "First Merger"), and immediately following the First Merger and as part of the same overall transaction as the First Merger, Legacy Matterport merged with and into Second Merger Sub, with Second Merger Sub continuing as the surviving entity as a wholly owned subsidiary of the Company, under the new name "Matterport Operating, LLC".
+On July 22, 2021 (the "Closing Date"), the Company consummated the merger (collectively with the other transactions described in the Merger Agreement, the "Merger", "Closing", or "Transactions") pursuant to an Agreement and Plan of Merger, dated February 7, 2021 (the "Merger Agreement"), by and among the Company (formerly known as Gores Holdings VI, Inc.), the pre-Merger Matterport, Inc. (now known as Matterport Operating, LLC) ("Legacy Matterport"), Maker Merger Sub, Inc. ("First Merger Sub"), a direct, wholly owned subsidiary of the Company, and Maker Merger Sub II, LLC ("Second Merger Sub"), a direct, wholly owned subsidiary of the Company, and Maker Merger Sub II, LLC ("Second Merger Sub"), a direct, wholly owned subsidiary of the Company, and immediately following the First Merger and as part of the same overall transaction as the First Merger, Legacy Matterport merged with and into Second Merger Sub, with Second Merger Sub continuing as the surviving entity as a wholly owned subsidiary of the Company, under the new name "Matterport Operating, LLC".
 Upon the closing of the Merger, we changed our name to Matterport, Inc.